-Migrate Elements / Datasets / User Maps from one Metric Insights instance to another
+Migrate Elements / Datasets / User Maps from one Metric Insights instance to another (manual version)

 The Import/Export Utility is a tool to push elements and their related objects from one Metric Insights instance to another.
 The idea is you have a development instance for creating and testing new elements.
 Once those elements are ready for production you can push them from the development system to one or more production systems.
 This utility can also be used to copy elements between multiple production instances.

-The only caveat when using this function is that the data source for the migrated element must exist in the both environments.
+The only caveat when using this function is that the data source for the migrated element must exist in both environments.

 This article covers: